 “Command those who are rich in this present age not to be haughty, nor to trust in uncertain riches but in the living God, who gives us richly all things to enjoy.
 Let them do good, that they be rich in good works, ready to give, willing to share, storing up for themselves a good foundation for the time to come, that they may lay hold on eternal life” (1 Timothy 6:17-19).

 1. The first point is that we are rich in this present age.
 We have incredible wealth, especially if you compare what we have to the rest of the world.
 We sometimes do not feel very rich because we see the mounting bills, and we’re stretched to make the money go the distance.
 But when it comes to luxuries like indoor plumbing (hot and cold), grocery stores with every possible choice for us, entertainment at our fingertips, multiple means of travel, and modern medicine (just to name a few), I hope you’ll see my point.
 We are blessed.I am not saying there are no poor in our country.
+You can take the help of professionals from a plumbing service like Slam Plumbing to get the most reliable and affordable plumbing services 24/7.
 But of those reading this blog post, I’m just saying, if you have access to a computer, you are probably what most of the world would call rich.

 2. So we ought not be haughty.
 Who gave us all these blessings?
 They are gifts of grace and not anything we deserve for being good people.
 God is to be thanked, and we are to not look down on those with little.
 Far from it.